 Assembly led to working directly with Nico for the remainder of the edit.
 Multiple screenings were scheduled with independent viewers in order to garner feedback and act as guideposts along the long road of post production.
 Once final picture lock was completed, color and digital final assets were handled by Prehistoric Digital and sound design was created by Unbridled Sound.

 For the most part, building an assembly is a matter of filling the canvas in, much the same way a sketch is the start of any painting.
 I am trying to put the entire film on the timeline as quickly as possible to begin to see the overall story and performances in context.
 Of course I endeavor to start with the best takes I have found throughout my organization of the project, but I do not start digging for the best line reading and performances.

 Performances and themes can be colored not only within specific scenes but by surrounding scenes and sequences.
 It is important to have that information quickly rather than work tirelessly on individual scenes.

-Once the assembly was built, Nico was invited to join the process.
+Once the assembly was built, Nico joined the process.
 We started with a screening that gave us an idea of the foundation on which we would be building the film.
 From here, we began talking about quick and easy changes.

-It is with Nico that each scene was broken apart.
-Initially, quick and easy changes were made: how to start a scene, how to exit a scene, etc. The hard work is the bulk of the work.
-With Nico, we began to discuss story beats, what characters should be highlighted during certain dialogue, truncating story elements, and decisions like cutting entire scenes.
+Initially, quick and easy changes were made: how to start a scene, how to exit a scene, etc. Next, we began to discuss story beats, what characters should be highlighted during certain dialogue, truncating story elements, and decisions like cutting entire scenes.
 Through all of this, much experimentation was conducted.